mackoj/PackageGeneratorPlugin/README.md

 ### Header File

 The content of `headerFileURL` from the configuration will be added to the top of the generated `Package.swift`.

 I advise adding all required `dependencies` and `testTarget`s, `systemLibrary`s, `executableTarget`s and `binaryTarget`s.

-If a target requires parameters other than(name, dependencies, and path) it should be in there too since other parameters are not yet supported.
+If a target requires parameters other than(name, dependencies, and path) it should be in there too since other parameters are not yet supported(https://github.com/mackoj/PackageGeneratorPlugin/issues/6).

 ```swift
 // swift-tools-version:5.7